emmaunel/Rootkits/README.md

 # Rootkits

-A list of rootkits I made for the sake of learning
+This repo has all the rootkits I have made and the ones I will make it the future

+Right now, I have only linux rootkits but do plan on moving to windows.